PE & Sport at The Leys

 The national curriculum for physical education aims to ensure that all pupils:

 Here at The Leys we use the power of sport to further promote and develop the children's personal and social growth.
+We ensure that physical, personal and social progress is at the heart of our high quality provision.

+We have used PE as a tool to embed the importance of positive healthy well-being and the benefits of leading this lifestyle.
 We offer all our pupils a broad diverse PE curriculum that offers all pupils the opportunity to shine and flourish.
 Through our whole school PE curriculum we have ensured that all subject content for both KS1 and KS2 has been met and provides greater opportunities to enrich all our pupils' education and beyond.

 All pupils access 2 hours of high quality provision each week.
 This is supported by PE Passport, a fantastic scheme that provides great support for non-specialist teachers.